iyashk/Car-Price-Prediction/README.md

 ## 5.Dataset

-The data we have used in this project was downloaded from <a href = "https://www.kaggle.com/datasets/nehalbirla/vehicle-dataset-from-cardekho" style="text-decoration:none;"> Kaggle</a>.
+The data we have used in this project was downloaded from <a href = "https://www.kaggle.com/datasets/nehalbirla/vehicle-dataset-from-cardekho" style="text-decoration:none;" target="_blank"> Kaggle</a>.
 It was uploaded from Cardekho.com .
 The dataset consists of 301 rows and 9 columns with no null values.
 Column data consist of independent Features.
 The independent features contain both categorical and numeric values.